What if you just let yourself exist?

 Listen.
 We are not taught anything about our brains.
 As we grow we learn to change or avoid pieces of ourselves to be likable.
 We try to shrink and reshape.
-Although we often fail at fitting in we succeed in withering the root that connects us to ourselves.
-As the years pass we lose any ability to tell the difference between our voice and everyone else’s.
-We are shadows of ourselves.
+Although we often fail at fitting in we succeed in withering our authentic selves.
+As the years pass we lose the ability to distinguish between our voice and the voices of the world.
+We become shadows of ourselves.
+Ghosts.

 We linger at the edges of our lives, never fully stepping into them, haunting ourselves while we wait for things to change.
 We will wait forever.

-We end up believing we have no control and that life just happens.
-This belief contributes to our disconnection.
-We practice a voice we think we should have and muzzle our truth.
-We let ourselves wilt inside like a neglected house plant.
-As women we are raised with expectations that put us in conflict with ourselves from our first breath.
-It drains us because we keep searching for a solution that doesn’t exist.
-We are a society obsessed with validation from others.
-We mistake it for true self-actualization.
+We believe that life just happens to us and that our only option is to react.
+This belief disconnects us from the power that is innate within us.
+We practice the voice we think we are supposed to use, and muzzle our truth.
+We let ourselves wilt inside like forgotten house plants.
+As women, we are raised with expectations that put us in conflict with ourselves from our first breath.
+Our identities slip through our fingers and into a sea of billions.
+We keep searching for perfection that is purely fiction.
+We are a society obsessed with validation from others because we mistake it for self-actualization.

-This is how most of us reach adulthood without existing.
+This is how most of us reach adulthood without letting ourselves happen.
 We don’t know how to be.